bright-dev/bright/doc/source/FastReactor1G.rst

 ======================
 The following data presents the results of benchmarking this reactor model to three separate cases.
 The first is to an NEA case and the other two are to a VISION case.
-These benchmarks used the isotopic input streams listed in these cases as :attr:`IsosIn <FCComp.IsosIn>` for the FR model here.
+These benchmarks used the isotopic input streams listed in these cases as :attr:`ms_feed <FCComp.ms_feed>` for the FR model here.
 The non-leakage probability is then calibrated and the output isotopics are compared.
 If you require more information on these benchmarks please email the author.